eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

 For this to be registered on startup, we must create the directory `src/main/resources/META-INF/services/`.
-Here we will create a file called `com.vaadin.flow.server.VaadinServiceInitListener`.
-The only content of the file will be the fully qualified name of our service init listener, in my case `org.vaadin.erik.MyServiceInitListener`.
+Here we create a file called `com.vaadin.flow.server.VaadinServiceInitListener`.
+The only content of the file should be the fully qualified name of our service init listener, in my case `org.vaadin.erik.MyServiceInitListener`.

 Now that we have hooked onto the service initialization, we can use the initialization event to listener for `UI` initializations.
 Change our class to also implement `UIInitListener`, and register it through the `ServiceInitEvent`.